 Is It Too Late To Change My EMD?

-No, if you are struggling with your current EMD domain and trying to get it to rank or you have been subject to penalties you can always consider changing the domain as an option.
+No, if you are struggling with your current EMD domain and trying to get it to rank or you have been subject to exact match domain penalty you can always consider changing the domain as an option.
 To be clear you’ll still hold much of the good SEO you have built up.
 A simple 301 redirect to the new domain could secure 90% to 95% of the SEO value, and also it could help to restore or even better improving your ranking with high-quality content to back your SEO up.

-If you have been target of EMD penalty with innocent reason then you’ll have nothing to worry about.
+If you have been target of exact match keyword penalty with innocent reason then you’ll have nothing to worry about.
 First of all do not panic.
 Even massive and huge websites might get penalized.
 Get rid of troublesome links, and enhance your content’s quality.
 Now you’ll need to request reconsideration if your penalty was manual.
 You should wait out for some time as it might take Google a while to act on your changes and disavow requests.

-In few cases abandoning a site is inevitable and unwise to fight a Google penalty especially if your domain has been tarnished.
+In few cases abandoning a site is inevitable and unwise to fight a Google exact match domain penalty especially if your domain has been tarnished.
 Nonetheless, in most cases, a little effort, some hard work, and an ethical approach can save the day and help you recover an EMD penalty.
 Despite some myths in this case, with the right approach, you can make the exact match domain 2021 work.